MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 If you have an [AdventureWorks sample data warehouse](/sql/samples/adventureworks-install-configure) and want to follow along, here are the general steps:

 1. **Create the dataset**.
 Use Power BI Desktop to create an AdventureWorks dataset and report.
 Include all the tables in pure *DirectQuery* mode.
-Subsequently, convert all the tables except the `FactInternetSales` table to *Dual* mode.
+Then, convert all the tables except the `FactInternetSales` table to *Dual* mode.
 Leave the `FactInternetSales` table in *DirectQuery* mode.

 1. **Upload the dataset**.
 Use a workspace hosted on Power BI Premium with the XMLA endpoint enabled for write operations.